 Now it’s time to shape.
-You can make a batard/oval loaf or a round one.
+You can make a batard/oval loaf or a round one for around 750 grams of dough.
 I like to use the batard shape for this bread, it’s also good for a more even bake.
 I also use floured proving baskets/bannetons.
 Transfer the shaped dough in a proofing basket or baking pan, dust a bit with flour, cover and leave to proof for 2,5 – 3 hours (at room temperature which is about 21 ºC).
 When you think it has risen enough, use your finger to carefully make a very small dent in the dough.
 If the dent remains, the bread is ready to bake, if the indentation disappears, the dough needs a little bit more time.

 Preheat your oven to 235 ºC / 455 ºF (at what stage you preheat your oven depends on how long it takes for your oven to heat through, some take 30 minutes, some, like ours, with stone floors take a lot longer, up to two hours.
 The preparation time from this point until the bread actually goes into the oven is 3 hours.

 Now your loaf is ready for the oven.
 Slash the top of the loaf with a lame or bread scoring knife.
 To get a nice crust, try to create some steam in your oven by putting a small metal baking tray on your oven floor when you preheat the oven and pouring a half cup of hot water immediately after putting the bread in the oven.
 Release some steam by setting your oven door ajar (perhaps with the help of a wooden spoon or oven mitt) 5 minutes before the bread is ready.
 If you are going to create steam with a baking tray, you maybe also want to turn your oven temperature a bit higher, because you are going to lose some heat in the process.